jimhigson/oboe.js/writing/main/6_Conclusion.md

 modem* to represent poor and good internet connections respectively [^1].
 The test involves two node processes, one acting as a REST client and one as a REST server.
-Memory was measured using Node's built in memory reporting tool, `process.memoryusage()` and the maximum figure reported on each run is used.
+Memory was measured using Node's built in memory reporting tool, `process.memoryusage()` and the largest figure reported on each run is used.

   Strategy     Network     First output   Total time   Max.
 Memory